hhtokpinar/sqfEntity/README.md

       }

 If this table (Product) is the child of a parent table (Category), you must declare the SqfEntityFieldRelationship column into fields for Object Relational Mapping.
+You can choose one of the following for DeleteRule: **CASCADE, NO ACTION, SET NULL, SET DEFAULT VALUE **

 *Table 3: Todo*